Search

 Employees in Wilton, Connecticut, donate protective COVID-19 equipment to hospitals

-By Brittney Wolff Zatezalo, June 26, 2020
+by Brittney Wolff Zatezalo, June 26, 2020

 Located an hour’s drive outside of New York City, our Wilton office found itself thrust into the US epicenter of the virus.
 Yet in the midst of a crisis, many of our colleagues went to great lengths for our business, but even more importantly, for our communities at large.
 Over the course of a week, several Connecticut hospitals will receive $250,000 worth of critical PPE, thanks to a determined local ASML team.